It is excruciating.

 Every situation is different – and the truth is, we are going to have share in many situations.
 We all have best friends, distant friends, close family, family that live far away, colleagues, communities, church families, sport teams, school classes….
 The list goes on.

-There is no one way fits all.
+There is no one way which fits all.
 No one way to go about things.
 Oh, this makes it so hard, my friends.
 So terrifying.
 So painful.

 I think we all agree chronic sickness is awful, and we do not like talking or thinking about awful things.
 Enough said.